jibbius/jackbarker-com-au/_posts/2017-05-08-raspberry-pi-photo-booth-2.markdown

 ### Installing the Operating System
 For prototyping, I am running:
- - [The NOOBs version of Raspian][noobs]{:target="_blank"}
+ - [Raspberry Pi OS Legacy (Buster)][pi-os-buster]{:target="_blank"}

+**Currently, we cannot use the latest version of Pi OS**.
+This is because a number of changes were made to the handling of cameras in the latest version of Pi OS (Bullseye).
+In future, I will update my code to work with the latest Pi OS, once the relevant Python code libraries (i.e. PiCamera2) are available.**

+To install the Pi OS onto an SD card, you will need to download the [Raspberry Pi Imager][pi-imager]{:target="_blank"}

-If this is new to you, there are plenty of [online tutorials][pi-software-guide]{:target="_blank"} that will help you in completing this step.
-For this reason I won't bother detailing it further here.
+For additional support in flashing Pi OS to an SD card, refer: [Pi Software Guide][pi-software-guide]{:target="_blank"} that will help you in completing this step.

-The NOOBs install of Raspian (**not Raspian Lite**) is by far the easiest method for doing this.
+{% include image-2.html
+    img="/2022/buster"
+    alt="Installing Raspberry Pi OS Legacy (Buster)"
+    caption="Installing Raspberry Pi OS Legacy (Buster)"
+    class="large"
+%}

 #### Alternatives
 Using Raspian, the boot time for the Photo Booth is roughly <strong>40 seconds</strong>, and (for me) I was content enough with this duration that I haven't looked too far into alternatives at this stage.

 If you want the booth to boot faster, then you may want to look at running a more light-weight OS.
 This is not a topic that I intend to cover right now, but I may cover this later after testing a few different options out.

 ### Raspberry Pi Configuration
 If you haven't already done so, make sure you've got a keyboard and mouse plugged in to your Pi, and that the Pi is hooked up to a screen (which can even be the photo booth's LCD screen if you like).